 You’ve got a new beautiful white gold ring you have worn for a few months, but then you notice the metal around the back of the ring and the setting have changed colour.
 Patches of your ring are a totally different shade of white, and next to the bright silvery areas that remain, these patches almost look yellow.
-Is your ring tarnishing like these silver spoons?
+Is your ring tarnishing?

-What most people will believe is tarnish on their white gold jewellery is actually the natural colour of the white gold coming through.
-Most white gold jewellery is rhodium-plated to make it look a bright, cold white like platinum, but this plating is only microns thick so will wear over time, revealing the natural warmer tones of the white gold.
+What people might believe is tarnish on their white gold jewellery is actually the natural colour of the white gold coming through.
+The vast majority of white gold jewellery is rhodium-plated to make it look a bright, cold white like platinum, but this plating is only microns thick so will wear over time, revealing the natural warmer tones of the white gold.
 This usually happens in patches, for example, on a ring, the back of the ring and any settings will wear first as they come under the most wear and tear through everyday life.

 Why doesn’t gold tarnish?

 One of the reasons gold is used in jewellery is because it is one of the least reactive elements, meaning it does not react to oxygen, moisture or sulphur.
 Other metals such as copper and silver are much more reactive and will tarnish and discolour over time.
 For most people, the oils in our skin stop silver from tarnishing when worn, but leave a silver ring in a bathroom for a while unworn and it will soon turn black from being exposed to moisture.